How to Beat the Netflix VPN Ban

 Mostly is because of the technology the VPN provider is having, Netflix is able to detect and block them out.

 Not to mention the limitation that free VPN carries such as limited bandwidth and etc.

 Though, there’s an exception from ZoogVPN from UK.
 I am able to stream the US library from Netflix but the streaming experience was not great due to the speed cap limitation from the free plan.

 It’s difficult to come along with a free VPN for Netflix.
-Even if you do, it’s only a matter of time before Netflix play the catch-up game.
+Even if you do, it’s only a matter of time before Netflix plays the catch-up game.

 Final Words – Unblock Netflix Servers is Workable

 As I mentioned before, Netflix has already made a name for itself by blocking VPNs, and I don’t see them stopping anytime soon.